Mtanaka77/Dissipated_Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 # Spin_molecular_dynamics_by_magnetic_microwaves

-## Sintering Experiments and Theory
+## Microwave sintering Experiments and Theory

 We can place microwave magnetic field to heat metal oxide of magnetite at 1,300 Celsius, which is above the Curie temperatre 585 Celsius.